 Akshayvat is also mentioned in the Puranas, where it is mentioned that sage Markandeya asked Lord Narayan to display his divine power.
 Lord Narayana then flooded the world, but only the Akshayavat tree remained visible above the water.

 Even if we forget the historical and religious legends, the Banyan Tree is always considered sacred as it symbolizes longevity.
-Locally called Bargad, the Banyan tree has the ability to grow and survive for centuries.
+Locally called Bargad, the Banyan tree can grow and survive for centuries.
 The longevity of the tree also drives people to call it the ‘Tree of Life’ and “Akshaya Vata” where Akshaya means immortal and Vata means tree.

 Very close to the Akshayavat tree in Prayagraj, there is an underground temple, which is a holy adobe of many Hindu Gods and deities, including an aerial root of the tree which is considered sacred.